-Active commuting, such as walking, taking public transit, or biking to work, is associated with positive health outcomes,^{7-9} but the ability to commute actively is unequally distributed by socio-demographic characteristics and geography.^{8,10,11} Likewise, recent increases in telecommuting present opportunities to decrease car commuting, but reliable broadband access and occupation types vary by rurality.12 Carpooling is also a good option to reduce transportation costs, increase socialization, and decrease the environmental impact of commuting for most employed people in the U.S., and the feasibility of carpooling also varies by geographic location and rurality.13
+Active commuting, such as walking, taking public transit, or biking to work, is associated with positive health outcomes, 7-9 but the ability to commute actively is unequally distributed by socio-demographic characteristics and geography. ^{8,10,11} Likewise, recent increases in telecommuting present opportunities to decrease car commuting, but reliable broadband access and occupation types vary by rurality.
+12 Carpooling is also a good option to reduce transportation costs, increase socialization, and decrease the environmental impact of commuting, however driving alone to work remains the primary form of commuting for most employed people in the U.S., and the feasibility of carpooling also varies by geographic location and rurality.
+13

 Commuting behavior happens within the broader economic context.
 In rural areas, employment rates have lagged behind those in metropolitan areas since the recession of 2008.
-Rural areas have also had more people dropping out of the labor force entirely due, partly, to more rapidly aging populations.14 As a result, factors associated with commuting are likely to differ by rurality and strategies to reduce the negative impacts of solo car commuting require detailed information about risk factors in different geographic locations.
+Rural areas have also had more people dropping out of the labor force entirely due, partly, to more rapidly aging populations.
+14 As a result, factors associated with commuting are likely to differ by rurality and strategies to reduce the negative impacts of solo car commuting require detailed information about risk factors in different geographic locations.
 This brief describes differences in socio-demographic characteristics associated with car commuting by rurality.